 KTHS sits in 19 hectares of sporting fields, lawns and gardens.
 The school has also used 6.2 hectares for its ‘farm’ and this is certainly an asset.
 McLeod Oval is the main sporting area and an athletics track has been constructed with the joint assistance of the Little Athletics Association.
 The School’s facilities are available to the community.
 Thornely Hall is used extensively for Community events as well as school occasions.

 The organizational structure of the school is both vertical and horizontal.
 There are two Houses, which are vertical in structure, led by two House Managers.
 Students remain in the same Houses throughout their years at school.
 Home Group meetings are organised through the House system, as is the Athletics and Swimming carnivals.
 The Year Level Coordinators monitor the progress of the students and deal with the welfare and discipline matters.
 The school is also divided into Junior and Senior school for curriculum planning and delivery purposes.
 Two senior members of staff manage the ‘mini schools’.

 The school has a teaching staff of 29, a quarter of whom work on a part-time basis.
-Seventeen School Services Officers and School Council Employees complement the teaching staff as Administrative Support, Librarian and Library Technician, Science Laboratory Technicians, Wellbeing Manager, School Chaplain and Youth Worker, Integration Aides, Canteen Manager and Grounds and Cleaning Staff.
+Seventeen School Services Officers and School Council Employees complement the teaching staff as Administrative Support, Librarian and Library Technician, Science Laboratory Technician, Wellbeing Manager, Youth Worker, Integration Aides, Canteen Manager and Grounds and Cleaning Staff.

 KTHS has a strong Welfare program overseen by our new Wellbeing Coordinator.
 A school nurse is shared by Swan Hill and KTHS and the School Psychologist visits the school regularly.
 The Psychologist is shared by KTHS and the Primary schools in the district.
 KTHS has its own part-time Youth Worker to further extend the Welfare program and is a part of the Doctor’s in Schools Program.